Clyde Simmons: Post-playing career

 Simmons began his coaching career in 2008 at Greater Atlanta Christian School as the defensive line coach.

 In 2010, he accepted an offer from Rex Ryan as a fellowship coach with the New York Jets.

 Simmons was an assistant defensive line coach for the St. Louis/Los Angeles Rams.
 The Rams had 217 total sacks during Simmons' tenure.
 With the Rams, Simmons coached three-time Pro Bowl defensive tackle and the 2014 NFL Defensive Rookie of the Year Aaron Donald, and defensive end Robert Quinn, who set a single-season franchise record with 19 sacks in 2013.
 In January 2017, he was hired by the Cleveland Browns to coach their defensive line.

-In 2019 he was hired as a defensive line coach at Missouri Baptist university.
+In 2019, he was hired as a defensive line coach at Missouri Baptist.

-In May 2021 he was hired by new Tennessee State head football coach Eddie George as the Tigers' defensive line coach.
+In May 2021, he was hired by new Tennessee State head football coach Eddie George as the Tigers' defensive line coach.

+In March 2025, he was hired as the defensive line coach at Bowling Green.